Why does your style guide matter?

 - National Lesbian and Gay Journalists Association Stylebook Supplement on Lesbian, Gay, Bisexual & Transgender Terminology

 Some activist organizations and interest groups offer guidance, as well.
 For instance, Gender Spectrum hosts a guide to The Language of Gender, which focuses on gender descriptors and their uses.
-The Center for Disability Rights offers writing and journalism guidelines for reporting on the disability community, and the Suicide Resource Prevention Center provides a style guide for reporting on mental health or mental illness-related topics.
+The Center for Disability Rights offers writing and journalism guidelines for reporting on the disability community, and the Suicide Resource Prevention Center provides a style guide for reporting on mental health.

 Why Focus on Inclusion?

-When content consistently refers to certain groups or individuals using outdated or offensive terms, it risks alienating not only the people to whom those words refer, but also those who seek greater inclusiveness in their own interactions.
+When content consistently excludes certain groups or individuals using outdated or offensive terms, it risks alienating not only the people to whom those words refer, but also those who seek greater inclusiveness in their own interactions.

 Chocolate maker Cadbury provides a visual example of how outdated thinking can offend audiences.
 In August 2019, the company released its Unity Bar, advertised as a celebration of Indian Independence Day.
 The chocolate bar contained squares of dark, mixed, milk and white chocolate.

 This ended up getting roundly criticized for trivializing racism, though.
 “By creating a blended bar with four different shades of brown, Cadbury intended to celebrate the multi-cultural society in India,” Dr. Pragya Agarwal writes at Forbes.
 “Instead, they have created a product that demonstrates what tokenistic diversity looks like.
 It is a very good example of how brands get their message of diversity and inclusivity wrong.”

 These mistakes are not inevitable.
-By including multiple perspectives in the process of creating a style guide, an organization can help ensure it avoids gaffes like Cadbury’s — in either chocolate or written form.
+By including multiple perspectives in the process of creating a style guide, an organization can help ensure it avoids gaffes like Cadbury’s — in any form.